What is fire and rehire? How can you fight against it?

 It can also refer to employees who are made redundant and forced to reapply for roles.
 The practice can see employers look to make changes to working hours, pay and benefits or other working conditions.

 Is fire and rehire legal?

 Under current rules, there is no specific legislation to outlaw fire and rehire.

-That is why there were calls from anti-poverty charities as well as MPs from across the political spectrum for an Employment Bill in May’s Queen’s speech to legislate against it.
-An Employment Bill featured in the previous Queen’s speech in 2019 but the omission this time around does not mean legislation will not arrive during the current parliamentary session.
+That is why there were calls from anti-poverty charities as well as MPs from across the political spectrum for an Employment Bill in the May 2021 Queen’s speech to legislate against it.
+An Employment Bill featured in 2020 and 2019, but the omission this time around does not mean legislation will not arrive during the current parliamentary session.